asu-cis-capstone/dalek/README.md

   - How to Install: **In Development**
   - Usage Examples: **In Development**

-##To-Do List
-  - Get application owner requirements
-  - Organize requirements
-  - Generate backlog

 ##Release Notes
+  Version 0.1: Describes the concept of the project and presents some concept art.
-  Version 0.1 **In Development**
+  Version 0.2 **In Development**

 ##List of Contributors
 * Paul VanHerpen